nqminds/trustnetz/packages/docusaurus/docs/build5-docs/80-Factory provisioning/10-factory-intro.md

 Logically provisioning uses the following flow

 This process is a privileged event and is assumed to take place on a physically protected network.
-Without this constraint any device (iDevID key pair) could register isself with the manufacturer and obtain a valid iDevID certificate
+Without this constraint any device (iDevID key pair) could register itself with the manufacturer and obtain a valid iDevID certificate